greenhas/spg_website/content/Myself/2021-08-25-Great-conversation.md

 ---
 date: 2021-08-25T07:20:57-04:00
-title: "🔗linkblog: just read 'Ariol, vingt ans d'un héros de la bande dessinée jeunesse'"
+title: "🔗 linkblog: just read 'Ariol, vingt ans d'un héros de la bande dessinée jeunesse'"
 tags: ["link","Myself","podcasts","comics","BD","literacies"]
 ---
 Great conversation in this podcast about the danger of dismissing comics as simply “easier to read.”
 I appreciated the discussion of the literacies needed to understand a comic.